Fostering the Development and Innovation in Society as a Global Leader of Advanced Materials

 (3) Two New Plants in Hitachi City, Ibaraki Prefecture

-To enhance production capacity for semiconductor sputtering targets and treated rolled copper foil, we are constructing two new plants in Hitachi City, Ibaraki Prefecture.
+To enhance production capacity for semiconductor sputtering targets and treated rolled copper foil, we constructed two new plants in Hitachi City, Ibaraki Prefecture.

 |